GoPro Hero 9 Black review

 You get all the same options as before – the option to shoot in Linear mode to correct wide-angle distortion, plus SuperPhoto for regaining some highlight detail.
 In good light, the results are very good, with sharpness across the frame and crisp detail.
 But in challenging conditions, such as mixed lighting, the performance shows how far GoPros have slipped behind flagship smartphones.

-You do have the option of shooting in raw to lift the shadows a little, but on our Hero 9 Black this was strangely only available with the 'wide' lens rather than our preferred 'linear' one.
-The lack of zoom can also be frustrating, making the Hero 9 Black more of an emergency, waterproof backup to the latest smartphones, rather than a genuine alternative.
+You do have the option of shooting in raw to lift the shadows a little, but on a sensor of this size the amount of leeway you get is pretty small.
+The lack of zoom can also be frustrating, making the Hero 9 Black more of an emergency, waterproof backup to your smartphone for stills, rather than a genuine alternative.

 Should I buy the GoPro Hero 9 Black?